Teams: Final projects must be done individually, there is no option to work in teams.

 - include a tentative schedule for your project.

-Final deliverables: project presentation, rendering competition image, report, and code
+Final deliverables: rendering competition image, code, report, and project presentation

-Project presentation and rendering competition image (May 9th, 1 - 4 pm ET, in person at BH A36): Project presentations will happen during a special class session scheduled during the exam period.
-Each presentation will last for four minutes, with two and a half more minutes for questions from the teaching staff and other students.
-Time limits will be strictly enforced!
+Project presentation and rendering competition image (May 4th, 5:30 - 8:30 pm, GHC 4307): Project presentations will happen during a special class session scheduled during the exam period.
+Each presentation will last for 4 minutes, with 2 more minutes for questions from the competition judge, teaching staff, and other students.
+We will enforce time limits strictly!
 Therefore, you should make sure to prepare and practice your presentation in advance.
 You should prepare as many slides as you think you need for the minutes you have (we recommend one slide per minute).
 Your presentation should include your image submission for the rendering competition.
 We will decide the winners of the competition at the end of the project presentation session.